Month: June 2025

 Insurrection

 “Insurrection.”
-That’s the lie — from the White House’s point man for dispensing cruelty (most especially to people of every color but white), Deputy Chief of Staff Steven Miller — that serves as the MAGA rationale for the deployment.
+That’s the lie — from the White House’s point man for dispensing cruelty (most especially to people of every color but white), Deputy Chief of Staff Stephen Miller — that serves as the MAGA rationale for the deployment.

 Last month the Washington Examiner offered an account of Miller’s hand in directing the mass deportations: